 Recall when $k>0$, we will always obtain a manifold with $e_0=-1$.
 Thus we see that there are examples of $e_0=-1$ small Seifert fibered spaces admitting arbitrarily many distinct contact structures with symplectic rational homology ball fillings. \end{proof}

 We would like to reinterpret the above construction to better see how it relates to Christian and Menke's splitting theorem, Theorem~\ref{splittingthm}.
-To this end, we first note that if $L$ is a Legendrian knot in $(Y,\xi)$ and $L'$ is a Legendrian knot in $(Y',\xi')$ then attaching a round $1$-handle to a $4$-manifold with boundary $Y\cup Y'$ along $L$ and $L'$ changes the boundary as follows: a standard neighborhood of $L$ is removed from $Y$, a standard neighborhood of $L'$ is removed $Y'$, and the resulting boundary components are glued together so that the meridian and dividing curves on one of the tori are mapped to the meridian and dividing curves on the other torus.
-(We will call this process ``attaching a round $1$-handle to $Y\cup Y'$, even though technically we need a $4$-manifold with boundary $Y\cup Y'$ to perform the operation.
-Since we are only concerned with the effects on the $3$-manifolds we suppress the reference to the $4$-manifold until it is needed.)
+To this end, we first note that if $L$ is a Legendrian knot in $(Y,\xi)$ and $L'$ is a Legendrian knot in $(Y',\xi')$, then attaching a round $1$-handle to a $4$-manifold with boundary $Y\cup Y'$ along $L$ and $L'$ changes the boundary as follows: a standard neighborhood of $L$ is removed from $Y$, a standard neighborhood of $L'$ is removed $Y'$, and the resulting boundary components are glued together so that the meridian and dividing curves on one of the tori are mapped to the meridian and dividing curves on the other torus.
+We will call this process {\em attaching a round $1$-handle to $Y\cup Y'$}, even though technically we need a $4$-manifold with boundary $Y\cup Y'$ to perform the operation.
+Since our interest lies in the induced effect on the $3$-manifolds, we suppress mention of the $4$-manifold until it is needed.

 A useful example of this construction is when $Y'$ is $S^1\times S^2$ and $L'$ is the Legendrian knot in the knot type of $S^1\times \{pt\}$ whose neighborhood has dividing curves of slope $0$.
-We note that when we perform the round $1$-handle attachment along $L$ and $L'$ that we simply remove a neighborhood of $L$ from $Y$ but then reglue a solid torus that replaces that neighborhood.
-That is we are once again left with $(Y,\xi)$.
+We note that when we perform the round $1$-handle attachment along $L$ and $L'$, we simply remove a neighborhood of $L$ from $Y$ but then reglue a solid torus that replaces that neighborhood.
+That is, we are once again left with $(Y,\xi)$.